radoslav/radoslav.github.io/_posts/2015-05-19-wildfly-8_2-install.markdown

 ### Generate new certificate

-What is your first and last name? = must be a DNS server name (my.company.pl) add kyestore to /opt/wildfly/standalone/configuration
+What is your first and last name? = must be a DNS server name (server.company.pl) add kyestore to /opt/wildfly/standalone/configuration

 	$JAVA_HOME/bin/keytool -genkey -alias server -keyalg RSA -keystore server.keystore -validity 3650